This article explains how cooldown periods work in CodeSignal, including when they do and do not apply. Skip to a section using the links below:

 - What is a "cooldown period"?

-- What is the cooldown period for the General Coding Assessment (GCA) and other certified assessemnts?
+- What is the cooldown period for the General Coding Framework and other certified assessments?

 - How does taking a proctored versus a non-proctored assessment affect the cooldown period?